gorillamoe/www.gorilla.moe/src/routes/(now)/now.md

 ---

 Here is a list of things I am currently working on or learning.

+## Working on bananas 🍌

+I am currently working on a new project called [bananas](https://getbananas.net).

+Bananas Screen Sharing is a simple and easy-to-use screen sharing tool for Mac, Windows, and Linux.

+It utilizes a peer-to-peer connection to share your screen with others, without the need for an account or any server infrastructure.

 ## Working on kulala.nvim and kulala-fmt